dark-teal-coder/HarvardGraduate/introduction-to-python/project/README.md

 import requests
 from bs4 import BeautifulSoup
 ```
 If you cannot find the relevant packages, you can also find it at [Python Package Index (PyPI)](https://pypi.org/).
 Use `python file_name.py` to run the script in a CLI.
 Or, use an IDE, such as VS Code, to run the script.
-There will usually be a "Run" button in the top right corner of the opened script file.
+There will usually be a [Run] button in the top right corner of the opened script file.

 # Credits